 - Evidence-based Medicine: OHSU GIM has a cohort of faculty who are well-versed in teaching Evidence-based Medicine (EBM) and who have conducted systematic reviews on various topics through the Oregon Evidence-based Practice Center (EPC).
 The EPC is funded through the Agency for Healthcare Quality and Research, and conducts projects on Drug Effectiveness and Reviews for the U.S. Preventive Services Task Force.
 Fellows with specific interest in this area may have opportunities to work on EPC projects.

 - Social Medicine: The Division of General Internal Medicine at OHSU and Central City Concern (CCC), a Portland based non-profit serving individuals and families impacted by homelessness, poverty and addictions, have partnered to create a unique opportunity for fellows.
 This curriculum offers opportunities for advanced training in Social Medicine Leadership, teaches the practical administrative and clinical skills needed to provide excellent multidisciplinary care in a safety net organization, while also offering training in research and medical education required for leadership positions in academia and elsewhere.

 How to Apply

 Candidates should submit a current CV and a letter expressing their interest.
-The cover letter (personal statement) should:
+In the cover letter (personal statement) the applicant should:

-- Explain the candidate’s interest in fellowship in General Internal Medicine, and specifically OHSU, and how this fellowship will help them meet their career goals;
+- Explain their career goals, specific interests in fellowship in General Internal Medicine, OHSU, and how this fellowship will help them meet their career goals

-- Describe a main area of scholarly interest and some basic ideas for projects that the scholar may be interested in pursuing during fellowship (in order that we can arrange appropriate interviewers and suggest possible mentors).
+- Describe main areas of scholarly interest and some basic ideas for projects that the scholar may be interested in pursuing during fellowship (in order that we can arrange appropriate interviewers and suggest possible mentors).